newrelic-experimental/nr-account-migration/README.md

-sourceApiKey   | User API Key for sourceAccount for a user with admin (or add on / custom role equivalent) access to Alerts targetAccount  | Account to migrate policies to targetApiKey   | User API Key for targetAccount for a user with admin (or add on / custom role equivalent) access to Alerts synthetics     | Pass this flag to migrate synthetic conditions app_conditions | Pass this flag to migrate alert conditions for APM, Browser apps, Key Transactions nrql_conditions | Migrate nrql conditions in the alert policies
+sourceApiKey   | User API Key for sourceAccount for a user with admin (or add on / custom role equivalent) access to Alerts targetAccount  | Account to migrate policies to targetApiKey   | User API Key for targetAccount for a user with admin (or add on / custom role equivalent) access to Alerts matchSourceState | Match alert condition enabled/disabled state from the source account in the target account.
+By default, all copied alert conditions are disabled in the target account. synthetics     | Pass this flag to migrate synthetic conditions app_conditions | Pass this flag to migrate alert conditions for APM, Browser apps, Key Transactions nrql_conditions | Migrate nrql conditions in the alert policies